TypeScript SDK

 -

-Fully-typed method inputs and outputs (via interfaces like
+Fully typed method inputs and outputs via interfaces like

 CustomerCreateParams

-Step 1: Initialize the SDKCopied!
+Initialize the SDK

 You must create a Configuration